debasmita-das-econ/Fannie-mae-loan-prediction-project/README.md

 # Fannie Mae Foreclosure Prediction Project
 In this project, we want to predict whether or not loans acquired by Fannie Mae will go into foreclosure.

+Foreclosure happens when a lender seizes and sells a property because the homeowner has not been making the required mortgage payments.

 Fannie Mae acquires loans from other lenders as a way of inducing them to lend more.
 Fannie Mae releases data on the loans it has acquired and their performance afterwards.

 ## Accessing the Data